UtahNeuroroboticsLab/Meta_Transfer_Learning/README.md

 - `Labeled_Dataset.ipynb` — Creates gesture labels and fixed train/validation/test splits.
 - `Zero_Shot_Meta.ipynb` — Frozen-model baseline with a fixed 32-to-16 channel bridge; no training.
 - `Meta_TL.ipynb` — Primary task-only transfer-learning experiment.
 The Meta backbone remains frozen; only the Utah adapter is trained.
-- `DA_Meta_TL.ipynb` — Domain-adaptation version of the transfer-learning experiment, with optional CORAL alignment.
-- `Optimized_Meta_Lockd_DA.ipynb` — Earlier optimized domain-adaptation experiment for comparison and development.

-## Recommended workflow
+## Workflow

 1. Run `Data_Alignment.ipynb` only when rebuilding data from raw recordings.
 2. Run `Labeled_Dataset.ipynb` to reproduce labels and fixed splits.
 3. Run `Zero_Shot_Meta.ipynb` to establish a no-training baseline.
 4. Run `Meta_TL.ipynb` to reproduce the main experiment.
-5. Run `DA_Meta_TL.ipynb` after reproducing the task-only result.

 ## Setup

 Install the project environment and dependencies, including PyTorch, NumPy, SciPy, h5py, Matplotlib, and Pandas.
-A CUDA-enabled PyTorch installation is recommended for training.

 Update the paths at the top of each notebook for your local environment.
 The model notebooks require:

-- the `generic_neuromotor_interface` package;
+- the `generic_neuromotor_interface` package (from Meta repo)
-- the pretrained Meta checkpoint;
+- the pretrained Meta checkpoint (.ckpt file)
-- `Gesture_Trial_Dataset_Labeled.pt`;
+- `Gesture_Trial_Dataset_Labeled.pt` (made by Labeled_Dataset.ipynb)
-- raw KDF/NS5/HDF5 data only when regenerating aligned data.
+- raw KDF/NS5/HDF5 data only when regenerating aligned data (recorded on feedback decode/trellis software)

-## Important conventions

-- Utah recordings are processed from 30 kHz to 2 kHz using anti-aliased resampling and a 40 Hz high-pass filter.
+- Utah recordings are downsampled from 30 kHz to 2 kHz and use the same preprocessing as Meta (40 Hz high-pass filter and normalizing st dev to 1)
-- Each example is a one-second window centered on the final active-valid label interval.
-- The Meta output mapping is `[5, 6, 7, 8, 4]`.
-- Target alignment uses the model’s exact left context and stride.
-- Do not silently exclude validation or test trials.
-- Report task BCE and complete-trial mean-logit accuracy.
-Label active-bin accuracy separately.

-## Reproducibility

-For every run, record the notebook and commit, checkpoint path, dataset version, random seed, hardware/software versions, split counts, crop audit, diagnostic output, and best-validation checkpoint.

-## Data handling

-Do not commit large recordings, checkpoints, `.pt`, `.h5`, or `.mat` files unless large-file storage is configured.
-Keep restricted or participant-sensitive data in approved storage.
+- After the first conv layer of Meta model, the 2kHz is downsampled to 198 time bins
+- Most active labels (the sequence of time bins during which a gesture was prompted) last for 50-80 time bins
+- The training cell (in Meta_TL.ipynb) reports all-or-nothing accuracy for each trial by making one prediction for the highest accumulation of probability across all time bins.
+A following cell reports accuracy across predictions at each of the trial's active time bins.